CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

 import { FrameMsg, StdLua, TxCode } from 'frame-msg';
 import frameApp from './lua/code_value_frame_app.lua?raw';

+/**
+ * Demonstrates sending a sequence of `TxCode` messages to a Frame device.
+ * Each `TxCode` message carries a single-byte value, which is iteratively updated.
+ * The corresponding Frame Lua application (`code_value_frame_app.lua`) is expected
+ * to receive these messages and print the contained value to its standard output.
+ * This example showcases a basic control message pattern.
+ */
-// Send a tiny TxCode message to Frame with a single-byte value as a control message export async function run() {
+export async function run() {
   const frame = new FrameMsg();